-After a playdate at St. Louis Park’s Dakota Park Dog Park, book a service for your dog at LuLu & Luigi (which has a second location in Wayzata).
-Choose from pet spa treatments (blueberry facial, anyone?) to grooming services (does someone need a bath?).
+After a playdate at St. Louis Park’s Dakota Park Dog Park, book a service for your dog at Petropawlis.
+Get their nails “done” or go for full grooming services (does someone need a bath?).
 Need to run errands?
 Petropawlis’ doggy daycare is at your service.
-Plus, its boutique is fully stocked with plenty of canine swag and gourmet treats.
+Plus, its boutique is fully stocked with plenty of canine swag, healthy foods and gourmet treats.
 Cap things off on the pet-friendly patio of McCoy’s Public House, where you can order cocktails and upscale comfort food — from killer mac and cheese to short-rib pot roast.

 7. Go to Grand Avenue

 This popular Saint Paul neighborhood is lined with Victorian homes and one-of-a-kind businesses known for being dog-friendly — Coffee Bene, Salut Bar Américain, Dixie’s On Grand and Red Balloon Bookshop are among those welcoming furry friends.
 For a full-blown festival that celebrates all things dog, Paws on Grand in August includes a blessing of the animals, a “Dogs of Literature “costume contest, pet portrait-making and dog biscuit-decorating.

 8. Explore the North Loop